AdnanBabakan/Easyform/README.md

   $('form#easyform').easyform(inputs);
 });
 ```
 This code will create an input of ```number``` type which have min and max attributes of 50 and 70.
 You can also define classes like this.
-If you wan't multiple class just use space between them.
+If you want multiple classes just use space between them.
 ```javascript
 $(document).ready(function() {
   $('head').easyformImportStyles();